opensearch-project/opensearch-plugins/META.md

 ## Managing OpenSearch Plugins

 We use [meta](https://github.com/mateodelnorte/meta) to manage OpenSearch and OpenSearch Dashoards plugins as a set.
-There are two sets: [OpenSearch plugins](plugins/.meta) and [OpenSearch Dashboards Plugins](dashboards-plugins/.meta).
+There are three sets: [all plugins](.meta), [OpenSearch Plugins](plugins/.meta) and [OpenSearch Dashboards Plugins](dashboards-plugins/.meta).
 If you need a meta project for all components included in OpenSearch, see [opensearch-build/meta](https://github.com/opensearch-project/opensearch-build/meta).

 ### Install GH